 In addition to the kimchi sauce, I’ve included instructions in the recipe card below for making a lower calorie rice option, pickled carrots, a few other sides like the cucumber crunch salad from my Korean turkey bowls and roasted broccoli from my firecracker ground bison bowls.

 One of my favorite things about Korean cooking is the creative use of vegetables and produce just hanging out in your refrigerator.
-Click here to check out 15 more Korean side dish ideas.
+Click here to check out 15 more Korean side dish ideas like my gochugaru roasted sweet potatoes.

 My recipe makes two pounds of beef with enough kimchi sauce to cover however many bowls you decide to make with all the possible sides.
 Forgive me for not calculating the nutrition facts of every possible combination.
 I guess that’s a pro and con of such a versatile recipe.